instruct-br-archive/puppet-controlrepo/README.md

 #### roles::puppet::monolitico

-- Instala e configura um servidor Puppet Monolitico
+- Installs and configures um servidor Puppet Monolitico
-  - Padroniza o OS Linux
+  - Padroniza the OS Linux
-  - Mantém o agente puppet
+  - Mantém the agente puppet
-  - Mantém o serviço mcollective
+  - Mantém the serviço mcollective
-  - Mantém o cliente mcollective (orquestrador)
+  - Mantém the cliente mcollective (orquestrador)
-  - Instala e mantém o serviço ActiveMQ
+  - Install and mantém the serviço ActiveMQ
-  - Instala e mantém o serviço PuppetDB
+  - Install and mantém the serviço PuppetDB
-  - Instala e mantém o serviço PostgreSQL para o PuppetDB
+  - Install and mantém the serviço PostgreSQL para the PuppetDB
-  - Instala e mantém o serviço Puppet Board
+  - Install and mantém the serviço Puppet Board
-  - Instala e mantém o serviço Puppet Server
+  - Install and mantém the serviço Puppet Server
-  - Instala e mantém configurações do r10k
+  - Install and mantém configurações do r10k

 #### roles::puppet::compiler

-- Instala e configura um servidor Puppet Compiler
+- Installs and configures um servidor Puppet Compiler
-  - Padroniza o OS Linux
+  - Padroniza the OS Linux
-  - Mantém o agente puppet
+  - Mantém the agente puppet
-  - Mantém o serviço mcollective
+  - Mantém the serviço mcollective
-  - Instala e mantém o serviço Puppet Server
+  - Install and mantém the serviço Puppet Server
-  - Instala e mantém configurações do r10k
+  - Install and mantém configurações do r10k

 ### Profiles